Warehouse Management

 Order moves from zone to zone.
 Zone A picks, passes to Zone B, then Zone C. Best when zones follow a logical flow.

 All zones pick simultaneously.
-Items consolidate at pack station.
+Items consolidate at the pack station.
 Faster for large orders spanning many zones.

 How big should my warehouse be for zone picking?